Skip to main content

 ... you can go cross country skiing in the vast open plains around the city.
 You can also visit Holmenkollen and its ski museum, where you can explore 4,000 years of skiing history and take in some of Oslo's best panoramic views from the ski jump tower!

-Holmenkollen is also the home of an impressive art installation, Roseslottet, 'the Rose Castle'.
+Holmenkollen is also the home of an impressive art installation, Roseslottet, 'The Rose Castle'.

-The installation is a reflection on World War II and its impact on Norway, and includes more than 200 paintings by prominent Norwegian artist Vebjørn Sand as well as sculptures by Vebjørn and his brother Eimund Sand.
+The installation is a mediation on World War II and its impact on Norway, and includes more than 200 paintings by prominent Norwegian artist Vebjørn Sand as well as sculptures by Vebjørn and his brother Eimund Sand.

-Another winter classic is the toboggan run!
+Another classic winter activity is Oslo's toboggan run!

 Take the metro to Frognerseteren station and sled down the 2,000-metre trail called Korketrekkeren (the Corkscrew)!
 If you want to try it again, it only takes 16 minutes to ride the metro back up to the top.